rooosaaa/ML-for-High-z-Classification/README.md

 - Low redshift (z < 4)
 - Brown dwarf contaminants

-The model is tailored for 7-band JWST NIRCam cutouts, using both spectral and spatial information to distinguish between distant galaxies and stellar interlopers.
+The model is tailored for 7-band JWST NIRCam cutouts, using both spectral and spatial information to distinguish between galaxy types.
 It’s designed for astrophysical surveys aiming to identify candidate galaxies from the early Universe.

 ## Features
 - Residual architecture to capture both spectral and spatial features [1]